-The standard features of Version 5 of Icon are described in Reference 1.
+Reference 1 describes the standard Version 5 of Icon.
 Since Icon is the byproduct of a research effort that is concerned with the development of novel programming language facilities for processing nonnumeric data, it is inevitable that some extensions to the standard language will develop.

-Some of these extensions are incorporated as features of new releases.
-Others are available as options that can be selected when the Icon system is installed [2].
-This report describes the extensions that are included in Version 5.9 of Icon.
+These extensions are incorporated as features of new releases, which are identified by minor version numbers such as 5.8, 5.9, and 5.10.
+This report describes the extensions that are included in Version 5.10 of Icon.

-All the extensions are upward-compatible with standard Version 5 Icon.
+These extensions are upward-compatible with standard Version 5 Icon.
 Their inclusion should not interfere with any program that works properly under the standard version.